This is the first chapter in our expansive guide about Online Store For Holiday Season

 I. Why It’s Sink Or Swim This Holiday Season

-Despite the impact of covid19 in 2020 and much lower predictions, data from the National Retail Federation (NRF) finds that holiday retail sales, including online and other non-store sales, for the November through December 2020 grew by an impressive 8.3% over the same period in 2019, reaching $789.4 billion.
+Data from the National Retail Federation (NRF) finds that holiday retail sales, including online and other non-store sales, for the November through December 2021 grew by an impressive 14.3% over the same period in 2020, reaching $886.7 billion.
 This was a stellar testament to the dynamic growth of the eCommerce Industry.

 II.
 Top Holidays Every Online Stores Should Be Ready For